NateM024/chess-blunder-heatmap/README.md

    Run download-chess-games.py to fetch your Lichess games.
 Make sure to use the correct username

 2. Analyze blunders:
    Run analyze_blunders.py to process your downloaded games with Stockfish and generate blunder data.
+Make sure to use the correct username.

 3. Visualize heatmap:
    Run draw_heatmap.py to display the blunder frequency heatmap.